-The Executive Master of Public Administration (EMPA) Program is comprised of candidates with four (4) to five (5) years of full-time executive or supervisory experience in the public, private or nonprofit sectors.
-The typical Executive MPA students range from thirty (30) to fifty-five (55) years old and generally have ten (10) or more years of work experience.
+The Executive Master of Public Administration (EMPA) is a track within the MPA program that is comprised of candidates with four (4) to five (5) years of full-time executive or supervisory experience in the public, private or nonprofit sectors.
 EMPA students continue their employment while completing their course of study in an 18-month period.
 The EMPA for North Carolina Central University is offered during two (2) required summer experiences and three (3) full semester experiences.
 Classes are held on Fridays from 4:00-7:00 p.m. and Saturdays from 9:00 a.m. to 4:00 p.m.
 The Executive MPA program offers a Hybrid Learning Model for students to complete their coursework online using the Learning Management System Blackboard one weekend per month (Friday & Saturday).

 Students are admitted into the EMPA track in a cohort between twenty (20) and twenty-five (25) students.
 The students proceed through their course of study as members of a cohort.
 Each cohort participates in the same set of learning experiences.
 The requirements for graduation for all MPA tracks are the same.
 The program is structured so students are able to earn a degree in 18 months.